xixiaofinland/sf.nvim/README.md

     "LightningComponentBundle"
   },

+  -- The terminal strategy to use for running tasks.
+  -- "integrated" - use the integrated terminal.
+  -- "overseer" - use overseer.nvim to run terminal tasks. (requires overseer.nvim as a dependency). terminal = "integrated",

   -- Configuration for the integrated terminal term_config = {
     blend = 10,     -- background transparency: 0 is fully opaque; 100 is fully transparent